Help us improve your experience.

 5. Specify a VLAN firewall filter to be applied to incoming or outgoing packets:

-Configuring VLANs for EX Series Switches
+Configuring VLANs on EX Switches without Enhanced Layer 2 Support

 EX Series switches use VLANs to make logical groupings of network nodes with their own broadcast domains.
 VLANs limit the traffic flowing across the entire LAN and reduce collisions and packet retransmissions.